Kentucky High School Principal Admits To Stealing Nude Photos From Teens’ Phones, Trading Them Online

 As WLKY (Louisville) reported at the time, police asked anyone who had attended high school at either of the schools where Goodlett had been employed, and had had their phones confiscated, to come in to answer questions.
 It is not clear, as of this writing, how many, if any, of Goodlett’s former students came forward, nor how many stolen images of his former students wound up on child pornography websites.

-Goodlett is not the first school employee suspecgted to have used student’s phones as a source of child pornography.
-As The Washington Post reported in February 2016, Maryland teacher’s aide Deonte Carraway was accused of giving cell phones to elementary school students and telling them to take nude photos or videos of sex acts.
+Goodlett is not the first school employee suspected to have used students’ phones as a source of child pornography.
+As the Washington Post reported in February 2016, Maryland teacher’s aide Deonte Carraway was accused of giving cell phones to elementary school students and telling them to take nude photos or videos of sex acts.
 He would then collect the phones at the end of each day.

 In December 2016, Goodlett pleaded not guilty to 63 state child pornography charges.
 The former principal is also facing federal child pornography charges; he was indicted this week on multiple federal charges of possessing and transporting child pornography.